 1. Upgrade old hard drive:

 Usually, after a few years of use, a hard drive's firmware will start being outdated and the disk drive itself will start to wear out.
 Replacing the old disk with a new one minimizes hard disk failures and maintains your computer at its best performance.

 2. Expand a small hard drive:

 When you run out of disk storage space on your hard drives, clone the data to a larger drive to use the extra disk space without any data loss.
+Or you can choose to clone a small USB drive to a larger one.

 3. Make a backup:

 The backup purposes are that data loss and corruption can happen anytime to any computer.
 To secure your data, use a backupper to back up your hard drive periodically and as frequently as possible.

 4. Improve performance:

 Solid-state drive provides outstanding merits such as fast read-write speed, low consumption, etc. Therefore, upgrading your HDD to SSD will significantly improve computing performance.

 So, how long does it take to clone a hard drive?
 How do you clone a hard drive in Windows 10/8/7?
 Keep reading to find the best way to clone a hard drive to SSD or a new hard drive easily.